-There's a reason the Bear Lake Corridor section of Rocky Mountain National Park is the most popular area amongst visitors.
+Nymph Lak is situated in the Bear Lake Corridor of the park.
+And the Bear Lake Corridor section of Rocky Mountain National Park is hands down the most popular area amongst visitors.

 Not only is the area stunningly beautiful, but there are an abundance of things to see (especially lakes) via well kept trails that cater to visitors of all skill levels!

 Nymph Lake is one of those reasons.
 If you're already planning to visit the more popular Bear Lake, be sure to journey the extra 0.6 miles (1 km) up the trail to take in views of this Lilly pad covered body of water!